tsgates/arch-wiki-markdown/wiki/Hadoop.md

     $ hadoop jar /usr/lib/hadoop/hadoop-examples-*.jar grep input output 'dfs[a-z.]+'
     $ cat output/*

+For the current 2.2.x release of hadoop included in the AUR:

+    $ HADOOP_CONF_DIR=/usr/lib/hadoop/orig_etc/hadoop/
+    $ mkdir input
+    $ cp /etc/hadoop/hadoop/*.xml input
+    $ hadoop jar /usr/lib/hadoop-2.2.0/share/hadoop/mapreduce/hadoop-mapreduce-examples-2.2.0.jar grep input output 'dfs[a-z.]+'
+    $ cat output/*

 > Pseudo-Distributed Operation

 Hadoop can also be run on a single-node in a pseudo-distributed mode where each Hadoop daemon runs in a separate Java process.

 By default, Hadoop will run as the user root.
-If you use initscripts, you can change the user in /etc/conf.d/hadoop-all:
+You can change the user in /etc/conf.d/hadoop:

     HADOOP_USERNAME="<your user name>"